 Goodwill arises in the course of business combinations.
 All identifiable assets, liabilities and contingent liabilities are measured at fair value upon first-time consolidation.
 The recognised fair values represent key estimates.
 If intangible assets are identified, the fair value is determined by recognised valuation methods depending on the type of asset.
 These valuations are closely related to the management’s assumptions concerning the future development of the assets and the applied discount rates.
-Similar assumptions are necessary in the accounting and valuation of investments accounted for at equity.

 In addition to the determination of fair values of the assets, liabilities and contingent liabilities acquired, the valuation of contingent consideration for business combinations is based on estimates and assumptions made by the management regarding the future development of the acquired entity.
 If the actual development of the entity in the future deviates from the expected development, this may affect the amount of contingent consideration and the profit after taxes.

-Impairment tests of goodwill, other intangible assets with indefinite useful lives and investments are based on forward- looking assumptions.
+Impairment tests of goodwill, other intangible assets with indefinite useful lives and investments are based on forward-looking assumptions.
 Paying due regard to past developments and assumptions concerning the future development of markets, the test is generally performed on the basis of a five-year planning period.
 The key assumptions when assessing impairment are estimated growth rates after the detailed planning period, weighted average cost of capital and tax rates.
-Further key planning assumptions relate to the future sales trend and the operating profit margin.
+Further key planning assumptions relate to the future sales trend and the opeRating profit margin.
 The premises above and the underlying calculation model can significantly influence the individual values and ultimately the amount of a possible impairment.

 In the case of trade receivables, valuation allowances on doubtful debts rely to a large extent on estimates and assessments made on the basis of the relevant customer’s creditworthiness, the current economic developments and the analysis of historical losses on bad debts on a portfolio basis.
 Actual cash inflows may deviate from the carrying amounts recognised in respect of the receivables.

 The key assumptions and estimates for the measurement of provisions, especially those for pensions, real estate, litigations, pending losses, those related to business combinations and disposals and restructuring measures, concern the probability of the provisions being used, the amount of the obligation and, in the case of non-current provisions, the interest rates applied.
-In addition, pension obligations under defined benefit plans require actuarial assumptions regarding salary growth and pension growth, life expectancies and employee turnover.
+In addition, pension obligations under defined benefit plans require actuarial assumptions regarding salary and pension trends, life expectancies and employee turnover.
 The actual development, and hence actual payments due in the future, may deviate from the expected development and the recognised provisions.